In the Sibley School, we are breaking stereotypes, expectations, and boundaries to solve the world's biggest problems.

 Engineering science courses are taken during the sophomore year.
 All students who plan to enter the Mechanical Engineering (ME) Program take ENGRD 2020 as an engineering distribution course during Term 3.
 It is strongly recommended that students take ENGRD 2210 in term 3.
 ENGRD 2210 is a major requirement which may also satisfy Common Curriculum requirements as an engineering distribution course.
 Students considering affiliation with another major, in addition to ME, usually take the required engineering distribution course for that major in Term 3, rather than ENGRD 2210.
 In such cases students may delay ENGRD 2210 until the Summer (if offered) or the following term this course is offered.

 Terms 4-7: Required courses in Mechanical Engineering

 Throughout the program, students are required to take courses that emphasize the engineering design aspects of Mechanical Engineering.
-These courses include Introduction to Engineering (taken as a first-year student), MAE 2250 Mechanical Synthesis (taken during the sophomore year), MAE 4300 Professional Practice in Mechanical Engineering (taken as a senior), and the required Senior Design elective.
+These courses include Introduction to Engineering (taken as a first-year student), MAE 2030 Dynamics (taken during the sophomore year), MAE 2250 Mechanical Synthesis (taken during the sophomore year), MAE 4300 Engineers and Society (taken as a senior), and the required Senior Design elective.
 Introduction to Mechanical Engineering, ENGRI 1170, is not required to affiliate into Mechanical Engineering.

-The required upper level courses include MAE 3230, 3240, 3250 (not offered after Fall 2016), 3260, 3272 (not offered after Spring 2017), 4272, and MAE 4300 and Supervised Senior Design Experience.
-MAE 3270 and 3280 will be required for students after 3250 and 3272 are no longer offered.
+The required upper level courses include MAE 3230, 3240, 3260, 3270, 4272, and MAE 4300 and Supervised Senior Design Experience.
 The upper level program also includes a large number of electives (five Major Program Approved Electives and two Advisor Approved Electives) that can be used to build a program with particular emphasis for individual students.